Last updated 5 August 2021

-We are supporting customers to understand and follow the Government’s directions to stay at home, practise good hygiene and social distancing.
+We are supporting customers to understand and follow the Government’s directions.

 A key part of our response is making sure our services have the information, support and resources needed to support customers in SIL homes safely.